Orientation and Move-In Information

 Academic and Residential Information Sessions

 Orientation for parents and students will include introductions to the staff and a brief orientation to the academic and residential programs.
-Two information sessions are held for residential students, the first at 2:00 PM, the second at 4:00 PM.
+Two information sessions are held for students, the first at 1:00 PM, the second at 3:00 PM.
 Commuter students can also attend these sessions.
-Orientation location will be announced in your acceptance packet.

 Tours of Campus

-Every hour on the hour, weather permitting between 12:00 and 4:00PM, campus tours will be provided.
-Departing location will be announced in your acceptance packet.
+Every hour on the hour, weather permitting between 11:00PM and 4:00PM, campus tours will be provided.
+Departing location will be at 3505 North Charles Street.